grezniczek/redcap_survey_auth/README.md

   - _Successful attempts:_ Log entries will be produced for successful logins.
   - _All:_ Log entries will be produced for both types of events.

-- **API Token:** An API token of a user who can create new records.
-This is required for advanced functionality of the module, where data about the user can be entered into the record (as set by the mapping in the action tag - see below).
-If no token is provided, then such data cannot be captured and any mappings that may be specified in the action tag are ignored.
+- **Allow writing:** When this is enabled, the module can write data (as specified by the action tag parameters) to a (newly created) record before forwarding the user to the survey.
+Otherwise, no data is written to the record and the user is simply forwarded to the survey after successful authentiation.
+In any case, authentication is logged to the events table.

 - **Text displayed above username/password fields:** Optionally enter some prompt that is displayed to the survey user.